Leaders Merchant Services Review

 - PCI Compliance Fee: Typically $129/year

 - PCI Non-Compliance Fee: Usually $40/month for every month that your account is out of compliance

 - Gateway Fee: Usually $25/month; note that most other providers offer Authorize.Net with no setup fee or monthly gateway fee

 Note that merchants have reported many other fees with Leaders.
 While some are industry-standard fees, the company clearly appears to charge as many fees as possible to make up for the small amount of money it earns from processing transactions for low-volume businesses.

 Contract Length & Early Termination Fee

-The default contract length with Leaders is three years.
+The default contract length with Leaders Merchant Services is three years.
 Although the dollar amounts have been removed from the most recently posted merchant program guide, references to the contract length and the existence of an early termination fee are still there.
-As far as we know, the standard ETF is still $350 if you cancel before the first year is up, and $250 if you cancel within the second or third year.
-By removing the dollar amounts from the website, however, they’ve really only opened it up for independent sales agents to tack on more.
+As far as we know, the standard ETF is still $350 if you cancel before the first year is up and $250 if you cancel within the second or third year.
+By removing the dollar amounts from the website, however, it’s only opened it up for independent sales agents to tack on more.